di-marko/40-qr-generator/README.md

 - qrcode
 - customtkinter

-You can install these packages using pip:
+You can install these packages using pip or pip3 on mac:

 ```
 pip install Pillow qrcode customtkinter